alecthomas/pawk/README.md

 ### Whole-file processing

-PAWK can also operate on entire files by passing `-s`.
-The entire file's text will be available in the end statement as `t`.
+If statement mode (`-s`)is enabled and you do not provide a line expression, pawk will accumulate each line, and the entire file's text will be available in the end statement as `t`.
 This is useful for operations on entire files, like the following example of converting a file from markdown to HTML:

 	cat README.md | \
 		pawk \